Ky Robinson: Collegiate career

-Heading into his senior year, Robinson signed am NIL deal with On, making him the first male NCAA athlete to sign with the company.
+Heading into his senior year, Robinson signed an NIL deal with On, making him the first male NCAA athlete to sign with the company.

 Robinson won the 2023 Pac-12 cross country and 2 weeks later took first at the NCAA West Regional.
 The next week he competed at the national meet in Charlottesville, Virginia and would finish 3rd behind Graham Blanks and Habtom Samuel leading Stanford to an 8th place finish.

 At the 2024 NCAA Division I Indoor Track and Field Championships held in Boston, MA, Robinson placed 3rd in the 5000m and 5th in the 3000m.

 Professional career

 Robinson joined the Boulder, Colorado-based On Athletics Club in June 2024.